technomancy/paredit-screencast/outline.markdown

 But once a pair of parens is empty, then deleting one of them deletes the other.

-    M-b to the front of sexp, hit M-(

-Meta-paren will wrap the expression at point in parentheses.

     Press )

 And pressing close paren won't insert one, but just jumps to the close